Oct. 16 — At 11:27 a.m. in Long Beach, a vehicle was hit in a parking lot.

 A weapons offense was reported in Nemah at 2:54 p.m. after a resident alleged pulled a gun on a woman who was picking up her mail; he allegedly threatened to blow out a tire if she moved.

 Oct.
-20 — A vehicle that someone is possibly sleeping in was reported behind a church in Lebam at 9:07 a.m.
+20 — A vehicle that someone was possibly sleeping in was reported behind a church in Lebam at 9:07 a.m.

 At 11:50 a.m. in Surfside, a pickup had reportedly been “parked” in an intersection with a man inside for about 45 minutes.
 When asked if he was OK the man rolled down a window and nodded yes.